zenodo/zenodo/docs/index.rst

    :width: 300
    :class: pull-right

-ZENODO is an open dependable home for the long-tail of science, enabling researchers to share and preserve any research outputs in any size, any format and from any science.
+Zenodo is an open dependable home for the long-tail of science, enabling researchers to share and preserve any research outputs in any size, any format and from any science.

 **Powered by Invenio**

-ZENODO is a small layer on top of `Invenio <http://invenio-software.org>`_, a ​free software suite enabling you to run your own ​digital library or document repository on the web.
+Zenodo is a small layer on top of `Invenio <http://invenio-software.org>`_, a ​free software suite enabling you to run your own ​digital library or document repository on the web.

 .. note::
-   ZENODO (R) and the ZENODO logo are trademarked by CERN and are not covered by the GPLv3 license.
+   Zenodo (R) and the Zenodo logo are trademarked by CERN and are not covered by the GPLv3 license.
 Thus, if you instantiate Zenodo on your own servers you must change the branding to your own.